Facial scar revision in London

+Facial scar revision is a commonly performed treatment to help improve the appearance of an existing scar.
 When the skin is injured, multiple layers will be affected, and during the healing process, a scar will form.
 The appearance of this scar will vary depending on how it was acquired – traumatic injury, burn, emergency surgery or infection are some of the more common causes.
 A scar on the face can often be very unappealing aesthetically and can cause confidence issues.
-Fortunately, facial scar revision can help to improve the appearance of an existing scar.

 Facial scar revision is designed to improve the appearance of an existing scar which is on the face.
 It is important to note that this procedure will not completely remove the scar.
 Instead, you will have a new scar in place of the old one.
 This is particularly appealing to those who have large, prominent scars on their face.

 Different types of scars which can be treated with facial scar revision include:

 Post-traumatic scars: this is acquired from a traumatic event such as an illness, accident or emergency surgery.